DLibatique/LATN102-S20/notes/5-questions.md

 ### Interrogative Pronoun

 A specific type of word that can signal a question is the **interrogative pronoun**.
-This pronoun **stands alone** in its sentence to ask the question "who?" "whom?" or "which?" or "what?".
+This pronoun **stands alone** in its sentence to ask the question "who?" "whom?" "which?" or "what?".
 This pronoun declines and can function as any of the case uses we've learned about so far.
 Take a look at the following examples:

 - *Quis sub arbōre sedet?* Who is sitting under the tree?
 - *Quem vīdistī?* Whom did you see?